This article aims to help students or any individual stop a struggling addiction.

 An addiction is a chronic dysfunction of the brain system that involves reward, motivation, and memory.
 It’s about the way your body craves a substance or behavior, especially if it causes a compulsive or obsessive pursuit of “reward” and lack of concern over consequences.

 Daily, people struggle with one addiction or the other.
-As it is known, dr#gs and alcohol addiction is the most common type of addiction but then, there are a lot of other addictions not frequently talked about.
+As it is known, drugs and alcohol addiction is the most common type of addiction but then, there are a lot of other addictions not frequently talked about.

 - anger, as a coping strategy

-Technology, s#x, and work addictions are not recognized as addictions by the American Psychiatric Association in their most recent edition of the Diagnostic and Statistical Manual of Mental Disorders but then, they are actually addiction.
+Technology, sex, and work addictions are not recognized as addictions by the American Psychiatric Association in their most recent edition of the Diagnostic and Statistical Manual of Mental Disorders but then, they are actually addiction.

 Some people are also Technology addicts.
 Many of us are addicted to this without even knowing it.
 A common example is phone handling.
 There are people who can not do without their phone.
 There are also people who can borrow to buy the latest gadgets.

 Some habits or social behaviors look like addiction.
 But in the case of an addiction, a person will typically react negatively when they don’t get their “reward.”
+For example, someone addicted to coffee can experience physical and psychological withdrawal symptoms such as severe headaches and irritability.

 Someone experiencing an addiction will: